pal03377/master-thesis/thesis.typ

 // - This way, Fiona also gets her results faster.
 Edward is a teaching assistant in a Software Engineering course.
 One of the students in the course is Fiona.
 She is a hard-working individual who always turns in her weekly exercises on time.
 Fiona, like her classmates, sometimes makes small errors in her work.
 The nature of learning something new is such that these mistakes can happen, and catching them early is vital for steady progress.
 Fiona needs to understand her errors while the exercises are still fresh in her mind.
 Edward, on the other hand, has a big task on his hands.
 He needs to grade many assignments, and this would usually take up to two weeks.
-This delay isn't ideal because students need their feedback sooner rather than later.
+This delay is not ideal because students need their feedback sooner rather than later.
 However, the automatic feedback suggestion capabilities of the learning platform are enabled: Edward can see suggestions as soon as Fiona and the other students submit their work.
 The tool not only highlights the mistakes that students often make but also points out the less obvious ones that can be hard to spot.
 This saves Edward a lot of time and allows him to focus on delivering timely feedback.
 For Fiona, it means she gets her feedback much faster.
 She can learn from her mistakes, adjust her approach, and move on to the next exercise without delay.

 === Use Case Model
 // Note: This subsection should contain a UML Use Case Diagram including roles and their use cases.
 You can use colors to indicate priorities.
 Think about splitting the diagram into multiple ones if you have more than 10 use cases. *Important:* Make sure to describe the most important use cases using the use case table template.
 Also describe the rationale of the use case model, i.e. why you modeled it like you show it in the diagram.
 According to Bruegge and Dutoit, use cases describe "a function provided by the system that yields a visible result for an actor"~@bruegge2004object.
-In our discussion, we'll consider Artemis as our system, and the actors will be represented by an _instructor_, a _tutor_ and _Athena_ interacting with the system.
+In the discussion, we will consider Artemis as the system, and the actors will be represented by an _instructor_, a _tutor_ and _Athena_ interacting with the system.
-We'll break down the use case model into two separate diagrams for clarity.
+We will break down the use case model into two separate diagrams for clarity.

 #figure(
   image("figures/use-case-diagram-tutor-instructor.svg", width: 100%),